kaykay-dv/pocketsearch/docs/index.rst

 Welcome to pocketsearch's documentation!
 ========================================

-pocketsearch is a pure-Python full text indexing search library based on sqlite and its `FTS5 extension <https://www.sqlite.org/fts5.html>`_ extension.
+pocketsearch is a pure-Python full text indexing search library based on sqlite and its `FTS5 extension <https://www.sqlite.org/fts5.html>`_.

 It provides